J-A-McCrae/Marketplace/README.md

 ## Hypothetical User Story

 Alice wishes to create an online global store where her friends are free to list their products.
 She launches the Marketplace DApp and adds the addresses of her friends as authorised store managers.
 Alice's new store managers proceed to add products to the store and start generating sales.
 Customers from all over the world access the store and purchase products via their Metamask accounts.
 After further development, Alice notices a potential security exploit in the original deployment.
-Alice activates the circuit breaker to disable all contract functions and safely withdraws all the store funds.
+She activates the circuit breaker to disable all contract functions and safely withdraws all the store funds.

 ## How to Setup for Evaluation
 Please refer to the file deployed_addresses.md for details of how to interact with this DApp